 The pioneering project is being delivered by a consortium led by Solihull Council, including both the University of Warwick and Coventry University, TfWM, the NEC, Coventry City Council, and automated vehicle simulation specialists IPG and dRISK.

-On site testing is began earlier this year and passenger trials along the first section of the route are now taking place.
+On site testing began earlier this year and passenger trials along the first section of the route are now taking place.
 The pilot project is currently scheduled to run until the end of June 2025.

 Take a ride